ringo/ringojs/README.md

   * A fast, auto-reloading, and CommonJS-compliant module loader.
   * A rich set of modules covering I/O, logging, persistence, development tools and much more.
-  * Scalable HTTP server and client based on the Jetty project.
+  * Scalable HTTP server based on the Jetty project.
   * Support for CommonJS packages to install or write additional software components.